Affordable housing: building

 Low cost home ownership (intermediate housing)

-- shared ownership – where a share of the home is sold and a rent charged on the unsold part
+- shared ownership: where a percentage share of the home is sold and a rent is charged based on the remaining percentage

-Homes are kept affordable for the future by applying a fixed discount to the open market value.
+Homes are kept affordable by the affordable price being a fixed percentage of the open market value (the 'appropriate percentage').

-This is calculated in the following way: AHP divided by OMV multiplied by 100 = D. The re-sale price is then OMV x D.
+This is calculated in the following way: AHP divided by OMV multiplied by 100 = appropriate percentage.
+The re-sale price is then OMV x appropriate percentage.

 Affordable homes for rent

 These fall into two categories (these are generally held by housing associations, also called Private Registered Providers of Social Housing):

-- a maximum of 80% of local market rents (including service charges)
+1. Affordable rents: a maximum of 80% of local market rents (including service charges).